-A breath analysis instrument” is usually only used to check your breath for alcohol once an alcohol screening device suggests you have driven a motor vehicle under the influence of alcohol (i.e. for a “breath analysis”).
+A breath analysis instrument is usually only used to check a person’s breath for alcohol once an alcohol screening device suggests they have driven a motor vehicle under the influence of alcohol.
 Only certain devices which are named in the Road Transport (Alcohol and Drugs) Regulations 2000 are permitted to be used as an “alcohol screening device” or a “breath analysis instrument”.

 If you are involved in a car crash, a police officer can require you to undertake one or more alcohol screening tests, regardless of whether you were the driver of the motor vehicle or a driver trainer.
 In both situations, you must follow the directions of the police officer; failure to do so is an offence.
 You can be required to stay in a particular place for up to 30 minutes for the purpose of taking the alcohol screening test.

 Breath testing in the ACT after culpable driving

 If a police officer reasonable suspects that you have committed an offence of culpable driving, or that you were the driver trainer of such a driver, you may be required to undertake an alcohol screening test.
 You can be required to stay in the place of alcohol testing for maximum period of 30 minutes.

 What happens after the alcohol screening test?

 If you undertake an alcohol screening test in one of the above situations and the alcohol screening test suggests that you have a prescribed concentration of alcohol in your blood (ie an amount sufficient to commit an offence of driving under the influence of alcohol), or if you failed to comply with an alcohol screening test, a police officer can take you into custody and to a police station or other convenient place for the purposes of taking a breath analysis using a breath analysis instrument.